CGCA annual barbecue.

 The Odeon on Shaftesbury Avenue is under attack again.
-Originally built as The Saville theatre in 1931, it is an unspoilt Deco gem which just managed to escape the Blitz.
+Originally built as The Saville theatre in 1931, it is an unspoilt Deco gem that only just managed to escape the Blitz.

 Well, here at CGCA we certainly don’t agree.
 In fact, we are not sure what benefits they could possibly provide that would outweigh all the harms.